-In this post, I am going to explain how the California Health and Safety Code 11358 was updated and changed with the passage of Proposition 64.
+In this post, I am going to explain how California’s laws on illegal marijuana cultivation1 was updated and changed with the passage of Proposition 64.

 If you are charged with illegally cultivating marijuana, the prosecutor must prove the following to establish that you are guilty under Health & Safety Code 11358:

-- You knew it was a marijuana plant.
+- You must have known it was a cannabis plant.

 In the following situations a cultivation charge under HS 11358 will become a felony: